Are natural disasters ‘acts of God’?

-Insurance companies describe these disasters as “acts of God,” but how much responsibility for earthquakes, floods, blizzards, typhoons, tornadoes can be laid at the foot of his throne?
-Here’s a piece I posted after Hurricane Katrina (August 2005):
+Insurance companies describe tornadoes, hurricanes, earthquakes and wildfires as acts of God,” but how much responsibility for hurricanes, earthquakes, floods, wildfires, blizzards, typhoons and tornadoes can be laid at the foot of his throne?

 Hurricane Katrina walloped New Orleans just two days before the annual homosexual “Southern Decadence” festival was to begin in the town, an act being characterized by some as God’s work.
 Southern Decadence has a history of “filling the French Quarters section of the city with drunken homosexuals engaging in sex acts in the public streets and bars,” says a statement from the Philadelphia Christian organization Repent America.

-Rabbi Daniel Lapin wrote, following December’s tsunami, that when God commanded Adam and Eve to “subdue the earth” He was giving humans two commands:
+Rabbi Daniel Lapin wrote a helpful essay following 2004’s deadly tsunami that killed 230,000 people in 14 countries.
+He argues that when God commanded Adam and Eve to “subdue the earth,” he was giving humans two commands:

 Our first distinctive cultural imperative is to render ourselves less vulnerable to nature.
 We believed we were following Divine will when we developed medicine and medical technology to dominate disease.
 We found insecticides to protect our food supply, and we built dams to control rivers.
 We knew we were pleasing God by making ourselves safer and more secure, and this knowledge lent added urgency and meaning to our efforts.
 Not by coincidence did the overwhelming majority of these scientific and technical developments take place in the West.